barchart/events-client-js/docs/content/product_overview.md

 #### Direct Access

 The remote service implements a REST interface.
-If desired, you may bypassing this SDK entirely.
+If desired, you may bypass this SDK entirely.
 The interface is documented with [OpenAPI](https://www.openapis.org/).
 See the [API Reference](/content/api_reference) section for more details.